IAM tutorial: Define permissions to access Amazon resources based on tags - Amazon Identity and Access Management

 { "Version": "2012-10-17", "Statement": [ { "Sid": "TutorialAssumeRole", "Effect": "Allow", "Action": "sts:AssumeRole", "Resource": "arn:aws-cn:iam::account-ID-without-hyphens:role/access-*", "Condition": { "StringEquals": { "iam:ResourceTag/access-project": "${aws:PrincipalTag/access-project}", "iam:ResourceTag/access-team": "${aws:PrincipalTag/access-team}", "iam:ResourceTag/cost-center": "${aws:PrincipalTag/cost-center}" } } } ] }

 To scale this tutorial to a large number of users, you can attach the policy to a group and add each user to the group.
-For more information, see Creating IAM user groups and Adding and removing users in an IAM user group.
+For more information, see Create IAM user groups and Edit users in IAM user groups.

 User name User tag key User tag value